DSM2499/Stock_Market_Simulator/README.md

 - **Behavior**: Assume prices will revert to a fair value after deviation.
 - **Implementation**: Use a moving average to detect deviations.
 Buy when price < moving average; sell when price > moving average.
 - **Goal**: Exploit oversold and overbought signals.
-#### 6. Arbotrage Traders
+#### 6. Arbitrage Traders
 - **Behavior**: Look for price discrepancies between correlated stocks.
-- **Implementation**: rack spreads between stocks (e.g., AAPL vs. MSFT).
+- **Implementation**: track spreads between stocks (e.g., AAPL vs. MSFT).
 If spread deviates from historical norm, take offsetting positions expecting convergence.
 - **Goal**: Achieve market-neutral profits from inefficiencies.
 #### 7. Evolving Agents
 - **Behavior**: Begin with a base strategy, but periodically mutate to a new one based on performance.